hak8or/Sodoku_Uni_Solver/readme.md

 There is a todo I keep which I find more satsfying to mark off completed goals than Githubs issue's section, which you can find in [todo.md](todo.md).

+The original home of this project was at [bitbucket](https://bitbucket.org/hak8or/soduku).

 ### Example output
 ```